bJacotin/bJacotin/README.md

 ## **Connect Four**

 My most ambitious project so far is a Connect Four game.
 Players drop their discs into a grid, and the first to connect four discs in a row wins.
 This project challenged me to think about more complex algorithms and data structures.

+## **Scrabble**

+The biggest thing I developped in team.
+Using Java with JavaFX to developp the ScrabbleGame.
+We used some complex algorithms to achieve.